Black Mulberry in Scandinavia, USDA zone 7

 Shade, sun, wind, good soil, bad soil, well-drained soil, etc.

-Having no previous experience with this plant I think that is a good idea, so the chance of having at least a couple of them surviving the first winter will be higher.
+Given my lack of experience with this plant, I think it’s a good idea, as it increases the chances of at least a couple of them surviving the first winter.

 Update on our first attempt at black Mulberries